lcbeh/CV/README.md

 #### University of Brighton (September 2004 - July 2006)
 - First-class honours in BA Interior Architecture (direct entry to 2nd year)
 - Final project received John and Heather Lomax Award for outstanding design scheme which demonstrated flair and imagination

+Previously, I also received Best in Interior Design (Award for Excellence) at LimKokWing University in Malaysia.

 ## Work Experience